JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 [^241]: 332:LII According to the view of the Khang-hsî editors, the application should be translated:—‘The superior man, in accordance with this, thinks anxiously how he shall not go beyond the duties of his position.’
 It is difficult to decide between this shade of the meaning, and the more common one which I have followed.
   The toes play a great part in walking; but they are here kept at rest, and so do not lose the correct idea of Kăn.
   There is no correlation between lines 2 and 3, and thence the subject of 3 will hold on its upward way without condescending to 2.
-  _Kh_ăng-žze finds an unsatisfactory auspice in paragraph 4.
+  <i>Kh</i>ăng-žze finds an unsatisfactory auspice in paragraph 4.
 Line 4 represents a great minister who should be able to guide all to rest where they ought to be; but he can only keep himself from agitation.
   Yü Păn (Ming dynasty) says on paragraph 5:—‘Words should not be uttered rashly.
 Then, when uttered, they will be found p.
 333 accordant with principle.
 But it is only the master of the virtue belonging to the due mean who can attain to this.’

 [^242]: 333:LIII The Khang-hsî editors, to bring out the suitability of the Great Symbolism and its application, say:—‘A tree springing up on the ground is a tree as it begins to grow.
 A tree on a hill is high and large.
 Every tree when it begins to grow, shows its p.
 334 branches and twigs gradually becoming long.
 Every morning and every evening show some difference; and when the tree is high and great, whether it be of an ordinary or extraordinary size, it has taken years to reach its dimensions.
-This illustrates the difference between the advance in Shăng (46) and that in _K_ien.
+This illustrates the difference between the advance in Shăng (46) and that in <i>K</i>ien.
 Then the maintenance of extraordinary virtue in the application and the improvement of manners is a gradual process.
 The improvement of the manners, moreover, flows from the maintenance of the extraordinary virtue; which implies also a gradual operation and progress.’
   Paragraph 1.
 The danger is the result of circumstances; the small officer has not brought it on himself.
   Paragraph 2.
 Only the geese appear in this paragraph; but the writer is thinking of the advancing officer.
 I cannot but think that in the language and sentiment also there is an echo of the Shih King, 1, ix, ode 6.
   The ‘separation from his comrades’ has respect to line 3 not finding its correlate in 6.
 'The wife's failing in her proper course' has respect to the line being undivided and not in the centre.
-  _Kh_ăng-žze says, on paragraph 4, that humility and right-doing will find rest and peace in all places and circumstances.
+  <i>Kh</i>ăng-žze says, on paragraph 4, that humility and right-doing will find rest and peace in all places and circumstances.
   Paragraph 5.
 ‘The natural issue cannot be prevented:’—the wife will have a child minister and ruler will meet happily.
   Paragraph 6.
 See on the Text.
 But it is difficult to see the aptness of the symbolism.